How I Quickly Catch Accessibility Mistakes

 Here’s a quick and easy way to catch the biggest problems sooner:

 - Use one of the many accessibility auditing tools to check the source code of your website for errors.
-Install the Accessibility Developer Tools extension (which should just come preinstalled) and run an audit.
+Open up chrome devtools and go to the audit tab.
+Run the Lighthouse accessibility audit on each page of your site.
 If you’re a developer, you can run the command line tool to check for errors as you go.
-This is a great way to catch obvious mistakes like insufficient contrast but does not catch any problems that arise from interactions.
+This is a great way to catch obvious mistakes like insufficient contrast but does not catch all the problems that arise from different interactions.

 - Run through your app by only using your keyboard.
 Use the tab key to run through each input of your app and test every piece of functionality.
 With voiceover on, press control+option+arrow keys to navigate the content on the page.